SS Maori (1893)

 Maori was a British refrigerated cargo steamship built in 1893 by C.S.
-Swan & Hunter of Wallsend-on-Tyne for Shaw, Saville & Albion Co. of London with intention of transporting frozen meat and produce from Australia and New Zealand to the United Kingdom.
+Swan & Hunter of Wallsend-on-Tyne for Shaw, Savill & Albion Co. of London with intention of transporting frozen meat and produce from Australia and New Zealand to the United Kingdom.
 The vessel stayed on this trade route through her entire career.
 In August 1909 while on one of her regular trips, she was wrecked on the coast of South Africa with the loss of thirty two of her crew.

 Design and construction

 Early in 1893 Shaw, Saville & Albion Co. decided to sell their three year-old ship SS Maori and replace her with a bigger vessel capable of carrying large quantities of frozen meat and produce from New Zealand and South America.
 An order was placed with C.S.
 Swan & Hunter and the replacement ship was laid down at the builder's shipyard in Wallsend-on-Tyne and launched on 14 August 1893 (yard number 184), with Mrs. James Henderson, wife of the Rector of St. Peter's parish church of Wallsend, serving as a sponsor.

 The ship was of the improved three-deck type, specially designed for colonial frozen meat trade and had poop deck, long bridge house and long topgallant forecastle.
 Maori had her machinery situated amidships and had her hold subdivided by six water-tight bulkheads and had her holds and 'tween decks insulated.
 The vessel was also equipped with six refrigerating engines provided by Haslam Engineering & Foundry Co. to cool down her insulated chambers designed to carry approximately 70,000 carcasses of mutton.
 The freighter also possessed all the modern machinery for quick loading and unloading of cargo, including eight steam winches.